needMoreCoffeeNow/RightMindMath/topics_md/en_us/level_subtraction.md

 <hr>

-<p>The next step is to set the top subtraction option to value from 1-5.
+<p>The next step is to set the top subtraction option to a value from 1-5.
 This results in 10-50% of the problems having negative answers (7-8=-1).</p>

 <p>Finally, when you child is comfortable with negative answers with the settings above, change the second subtraction option to 1-3.</p>